cosmos/cosmos-sdk/x/ibc/core/spec/04_messages.md

 - `ProofUpgrade` is empty
 - `Signer` is empty
 - A `ClientState` hasn't been created for the given ID
-- the client is frozen due to misbehaviour and cannot be upgraded
+- The client is frozen due to misbehaviour and cannot be upgraded
-- the upgrade proof fails
+- The upgrade proof fails

 The message upgrades the client state and consensus state upon successful validation of a chain upgrade.